clarktozer/oidc-casl/README.md

 # oidc-casl
-Permissions provider using CASL using JWT tokens
+Permissions provider using CASL using with tokens